wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

 Usage
 =====

-Use the **-h** or **--help** flags on any of these scripts to print a usage message.
+Use the **-h** or **--help** flags on any scripts to print a usage message.

 wind_info.sh
 ------------
-Calculates area information, j and i displacement, new and old latitude/longitude, v, u, and velocity of the wind.
+wind_info.sh calculates area information, j and i displacement, new and old latitude/longitude, v, u, and velocity of the wind.
+This is the primary function of pywinds.

 Required arguments: